kojix2/ruby-htslib/paper/ruby-htslib.md

 of the data representations exposed by each API, rather than differences in HTSlib itself.

-The synthetic inputs comprised a BAM file containing 300,000 100 bp single-end reads over a 2 Mbp reference (approximately 15x mean depth) and a BCF file containing 50,000 sites and 20 samples with GT, DP, AD, and GL FORMAT fields.
+The synthetic inputs comprised a BAM file with 300,000 100-bp single-end reads aligned to a 2-Mbp reference (approximately 15-fold mean depth) and a BCF file with 50,000 sites for 20 samples, including GT, DP, AD, and GL FORMAT fields.
 The BAM file was coordinate-sorted, and both files were indexed.
-Region-query and pileup workloads used a 100 kb interval (`chr1:500,000-600,000`) overlapping 14,902 reads.
-Pileup base counting applied a minimum base quality of 13 and no mapping-quality filter.
-Each workload was run five times, and the table reports median throughput.
-After the first run, the inputs fit in the page cache.
+Region-query and pileup workloads used a 100-kb interval (`chr1:500,000-600,000`) overlapping 14,902 reads.
+Pileup base counting applied a base-quality threshold of 13 and no mapping-quality filter.
+Each workload was run five times, and the table reports the median throughput.
+After the first run, the input data fit in the operating system's page cache.
 The scripts are included in the `benchmark` directory.

 ![Median throughput relative to the C/HTSlib implementation.
 Region-query values are the per-query means from 20 repeats.](figures/benchmark-throughput.png){width=100%}